jerryhgladinet/docs/quick_start/source/data_center.rst

     4. Any other data center that provides Windows Server

-CentreStack server is a web server, passing file and folder access between remote client agents to backend file servers.
-Here is a list of items to prepare ahead of time.
+The CentreStack server is a web server, passing file and folder access between remote client agents to backend file servers.
+Here are a list of items to prepare ahead of time:

-    1. a dedicated Windows Server machine.
+    1. a dedicated Windows Server machine:
         - Operating System (2016 / 2012 R2 / 2012 / 2008 R2)
         - 4G - 8G memory
         - Dual core or more cores (vCPU or CPU)